MicrosoftDocs/Viva/Viva/solutions/yume-.md

 1. Select the *vsol-yume-connector.swagger.json* file and select **Open**.
 The **General** page that is displayed.
 1. Leave all the values as is and click **Security**.
 The **Security** page is displayed.
 1. On the **Security** page, perform the following substeps:
-    1. For the **Client ID** field, enter the client id (application id) from the Azure AAD application registration process.
+    1. For the **Client ID** field, enter the client ID (application ID) from the Azure AAD application registration process.
     1. For the **Client secret** field, enter the client secret value from the Azure AAD application registration process.
     1. For the Resource URL field, enter **https://graph.microsoft.com**.
     1. For the Scope field, leave the populated value as is.